 What goes down at a prenatal?

 Prenatals tend to be one part chatting, one part education, and one part therapy (not really - I am not a therapist nor do I play one on that recent Netflix show).
-My goal is continue to get to know you and your partner better (and have you know me better), provide some education on birthy things, and hear what's on your mind regarding your labor.
+My goal is to continue to get to know you and your partner better (and have you know me better), provide you with tools and confidence to sail through early labor on your own, and hear what's on your mind regarding your labor.
 We also go over how and when to be in touch with me when you think labor is starting.
 Hopefully when I leave you feel at peace and even a little excited about what's to come!

 What's a doula interview like?

-Interviews generally last 30-60 minutes and can be in-person or over Skype or Zoom.
-(At this time I cannot provide interviews via Snapchat.)
-Again, it's another point of contact for you to get to know me a bit better, catch your partner up on our initial chat (s/he should be present as well), and ask any follow-up questions.
+Interviews generally last 30-45 minutes and can be in-person or over Zoom.
+It's another point of contact for you to get to know me a bit better, catch your partner up on our initial chat (s/he will hopefully be present as well), and ask any follow-up questions.
 I love to ask some questions to get a sense of what it is you're hoping for in your birth experience and how you see me being a part of that.
-I'll give you a contract that we can go over together, or you can tuck away until you're ready.
+If you're ready I'll send you my contract afterward, or you can follow up with me when you've made your decision.
 If you're not sure what to ask in a doula interview, you can Google "questions to ask a doula" and you will be inundated with options.
 Choose the ones that are important to you!

 What's included when I hire you?